ortus-boxlang/boxlang-docs/language/java-integration.md

 ## Loading Custom Jars/Libraries

-The `createObject( "java" )` method will look into the Boxlang engine's class loader to discover the class you request.
+The `createObject( "java" )` method will look into the BoxLang engine's class loader to discover the class you request.
 If the class is not located an exception is thrown that the class could not be found.
 If you want to integrate with third-party Jar's and libraries then you will need to tell the engine where to look for those classes.
-There are essentially three ways to add custom libraries to the Boxlang engine:
+There are essentially three ways to add custom libraries to the BoxLang engine:

-1. Add the jars/libs to the Boxlang Lib paths.
+1. Add the jars/libs to the BoxLang Lib paths.
 These are those obscure directories both Adobe and Lucee give you so you can drop your libraries and the engine's class loader can well, load them.
 Each engine has different paths, please see their docs on the matter.
 We won't cover this approach as it is incredibly rigid:
    1. [https://docs.lucee.org/guides/Various/tutorial-lucee/tutorial-java-in-lucee.html](https://docs.lucee.org/guides/Various/tutorial-lucee/tutorial-java-in-lucee.html)
    2. [https://helpx.adobe.com/coldfusion/developing-applications/using-web-elements-and-external-objects/integrating-jee-and-java-elements-in-boxlang-applications/about-coldfusion-java-and-jee.html](https://helpx.adobe.com/coldfusion/developing-applications/using-web-elements-and-external-objects/integrating-jee-and-java-elements-in-boxlang-applications/about-coldfusion-java-and-jee.html)
 2. The `Application.bx` allows you to declare a `this.javaSettings` struct where you can declare an array of locations of the libraries to load upon application startup with some nice modifiers.
 This will allow you to store and even leverage CommandBox for the management of such jars.